 Reducing Signs of Aging and Fine Lines

-We all enjoy having smooth and youthful looking skin, right?
-But, do we know what actually helps us maintain such beautiful and flawless looks?
+We all enjoy having smooth and youthful-looking skin, right?
+But do we know what actually helps us maintain such beautiful and flawless looks?
 Young and beautiful skin is a result of a structural protein called collagen.
-It forms an even layer of padding under the skin which serves to keep it taut, yet supple.
+It forms an even layer of padding under the skin, which serves to keep it taut yet supple.
 As we start to age, the padding offered by the collagen cells begins to thin and break down, making it light and uneven.

 Premature aging is caused by external factors such as excessive sun exposure, dehydration, lack of proper nutrition, tobacco smoking, and chemical exposure.
-While it’s not possible to stop the aging process altogether(sorry, it’s really not possible), almond oil is highly regarded as an oil that promotes skin health and helps to prevent the underlying causes or premature skin aging.
+While it’s not possible to stop the aging process altogether(sorry, it’s really not possible), almond oil is highly regarded as an oil that promotes skin health and helps to prevent the underlying causes of premature skin aging.